pedrofurtado/microsoft_teams_incoming_webhook_ruby/README.md

 - https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-incoming-webhook-1
 - https://www.youtube.com/watch?v=amvh4rzTCS0

+After the configuration, keep your generated Incoming Webhook URL in a secret and secure way.

+You will use it (the URL) in next sections of README.

-### 'Hello World' message sending, for testing
+### Hello World message sending

-Once you have Incoming Webhook configured in Teams channels, you can send a sample `Hello World` message (for testing) with such code like this:
+Once you have configured Incoming Webhook inside your Teams channels, you can send a very simple `Hello World` message:

 ```ruby
 require 'microsoft_teams_incoming_webhook_ruby'